mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 If a writer fails to meet your standards, see the section on [terminating writers](/hiring-content-writers/5-terminating-writers/).

-## Giving tactful feedback

-Good freelancers take pride in their work, so keep that in mind if you give them feedback.
-If your feedback is rude or insulting, you make the freelancer's job less pleasant and decrease the time they'll want to spend working with you.
-This is not to say that you should withhold criticism, but you should provide it in a way that's tactful and helpful.

-When you give feedback:

-* Be specific
-* Focus on the writing not the writer
-* Accept the possibility that the problem may be in your instructions

-Freelancers consistently tell me that the key factor that distinguishes clients they want to keep working with from bad clients is the way they give feedback.
-Surprisingly, rude feedback seems to be the norm rather than the exception.
-This means that you can stand out as an exceptionally pleasant client by just providing basic courtesy that you'd provide if you were interacting with someone face to face.

->**<font color="red">Bad</font>**: You did a terrible job on the first paragraph.
-Rewrite it.

-This is poor feedback because it's vague.
-It also frames the feedback as a personal attack instead of focusing on the writing.

->**<font color="green">Good</font>**: I had difficulty following the first paragraph.
-The sentence structure is repetitive, and it uses the passive voice too heavily.

-This is a more tactful rewrite of the feedback above.
-It calls out specific problems with the writing, and it avoids using the term "you" so that the writer doesn't feel that this is a personal attack.

 ## Pay promptly

-See whopayswriters.com.
-One of the biggest factors in writers' experience with clients is promptness of pay.

-TODO: Timesheet example.
+[Who Pays Writers](http://whopayswriters.com) is a crowdsourced collection of freelancers' working experiences.
+An obvious pattern in the reviews is that one of the most important factors that affect how much a freelancer would recommend an employer is how quickly that employer paid them for their work.

+If you want to maintain a healthy relationship with your freelancers, be clear about when they should expect payment, and ensure that you meet those expectations.
+On freelancing platforms like Upwork, this is straightforward, as you simply need to approve hours when the platform prompts you.
+If you're working with a writer directly, you'll have to apply more diligence.

+When I pay writers directly (rather than through a freelancing platform), I ask them to enter their hours in a shared [ Google Sheets spreadsheet ](https://docs.google.com/spreadsheets/d/1LDMdzBiNDkiL3EdsOhP9yxDETjcXaRlAXV03Cd6gViI/edit?usp=sharing).

+TODO: Add screenshots demonstrating how to use my timesheet.

+On alternating Mondays, I mail them a check for the hours they've accrued in the pay period.

+Check whether your bank offers this as a free service.
+I use Chase Business Checking, which allows me to use their web app to mail anyone a check without any fee.

+TODO: Add screenshots of payment interface of Chase Business Checking.

 ## Meet regularly in person or on video chat

+If the writer seems like someone you'd stick with beyond a paid trial, start scheduling regular meetings in person or via video chat.

+It's difficult to have an ongoing working relationship with someone purely over email.
+In my experience, I find myself getting more frustrated with teammates if we only ever communicate in writing.

+I remember a specific instance with Morgan, one of Is It Keto's early writers.
+She often submitted work that used the [passive voice](https://www.grammarly.com/blog/passive-voice/), even though it violated the site's style guide.
+Annoyed, I'd often ask myself, "Why doesn't she care enough to catch these errors hereself?"

-Morgan has a blind spot for passive voice and I have a high sensitivity for it.
-She would often submit work using the passive voice and it would frustrate me to no end.
-"Why doesn't she care enough to observe this rule?"
-But when we met over video chat, it was immediately obvious that she cared deeply about the quality of the work, and the passive voice was just her blind spot.
+When Morgan and I began meeting over video chat, it became immediately obvious that she cared deeply about the quality of the work.
+Passive voice was just her blind spot.
 And we all have blind spots for errors in our writing.
 My [editor](/editor) always criticizes my comma usage but I, don't have, any idea what she's talking, about.

+Use these meetings as an opportunity to grow as a manager.
 Be open.
 Ask if there's anything about the workflow that makes it harder for them to do their best work.
 Is there anything you can do to make the work more pleasant or efficient?
 The worst thing is for your freelancer doing unnecessary work because they mistakenly thought you wanted it that way.

 Recognize that meeting with you is work for your freelancer, so make it clear that you'll pay them for their time.

 ## When you find a good writer, invest in the relationship

-If you made it this far, congratulations!
 It's difficult to find good writers.
 Unless you got extremely lucky, it probably took a lot of time to find them.
-Now, make sure they'll stick with you.
+Now, it's time to nurture the relationship so that it lasts as long as possible.

 Allow them to share in the mission.
 If your business is growing thanks to their writing, share those victories with your writer.
 It's much more motivating for them to see the impact of their work than for them to just feel like they're trading articles for a paycheck every few weeks.